 Director.
-Mr. Johnson was first elected to the Board in 2018 and he currently serves as a member of the Risk/Technology Committee and a member of the Governance Committee.
-For the past five years he has been involved in production agriculture in Northwestern Oklahoma with principal enterprises consisting of corn, milo, wheat and cow/calf.
+Mr. Johnson was first elected to the Board in 2018 and he currently serves as a member of the Risk/Technology Committee, Governance Committee, and Credit Review Committee.
+For the past five years, he has been involved in production agriculture in Northwestern Oklahoma with principal enterprises consisting of corn, milo, wheat, and cow/calf.
 Mr. Johnson serves as a Cimarron County NRCS committee member, a U.S. Department of Agriculture Conservation District, and as President of the Cimarron County Stock Show Board, an organization to advance the local stock show.
 Mr. Johnson was elected to a three-year term expiring in 2024.